RGBOARD/docs/index.md

 running on top of the very much popular Linux kernel.
 You need to understand how to use this type of Operating System.
 If all you have ever used is Windows, you have quite a journey.
 If you have a Mac, you're halfway there.
+### C++ 🐀
+What makes the lights go in RGBoard is a [library](https://github.com/hzeller/rpi-rgb-led-matrix), mostly written in C++.
+You need to know how to compile such libraries and bind them to your own project.
+You can wrap these executables with Python or another language.
+Did you know the unofficial mascot of C++ is a diseased rat?
 ### Python and Flask 🐍
 The back-end of RGBoard is built with Flask, a web server interface for handling client requests, and written in Python.
 Python is a relatively easy language to code in thanks to how much is able to